testing-library/eslint-plugin-testing-library/docs/rules/prefer-user-event-setup.md

 ## Rule Details

-This rule enforces using methods on instances returned by `userEvent.setup()` instead of calling methods directly on the `userEvent` object.
+This rule encourages using methods on instances returned by `userEvent.setup()` instead of calling methods directly on the `userEvent` object.
 The setup pattern is the [recommended approach](https://testing-library.com/docs/user-event/intro/#writing-tests-with-userevent) in the official user-event documentation.

 Using `userEvent.setup()` provides several benefits: